Jon Cohen has always been fond of Texas A&M.

 Start Your Legacy

-Learn more about planned giving by visiting 12thManGift.com.
+Learn more about planned giving by visiting 12thManGift.org.
 For information about the John David Crow Legacy Society or to inquire about making a planned gift, please contact Clint Dempsey at 979-260-7584 or email@example.com.

 "We feel very strongly about supporting Texas A&M," said Jon.
 "We drafted our estate plan with several charities in mind, and after our church and our family, A&M was next.
 We feel strongly about giving to education and giving to athletics.
 Through this, we found a living passion by helping young Aggie student-athletes that otherwise might not be able to pursue their dreams or follow their talents."